lastingParadox/ff-site/archive-to-markdown/md/ff2/22-dam-hooligans.md

 **RPretribution** _(07-Oct-18 03:08 PM)_

+_Garrick raises a pom-pom in excitement._

 > Now you're talking!

 **WatchfulDrake** _(07-Oct-18 03:08 PM)_

-t!8ball does hector go with deyner to help him design a gas mask strong enough to withstand his gas?
+t!8ball Does hector go with Deyner to help him design a gas mask strong enough to withstand his gas?

 **Tatsumaki** _(07-Oct-18 03:08 PM)_

-> 🎱 | Don't count on it,
+🎱 | Don't count on it, MultiTheDuck.
-> MultiTheDuck
-> .

 **PlasmaPerson** _(07-Oct-18 03:08 PM)_

+_Chomsky is beginning to lose interest in the others' scheme to gas a bunch of animals.
+He folds his arms and rolls his eyes._

-> materials from where?
+> Materials from where, exactly?

 **Platinum_Pathos** _(07-Oct-18 03:08 PM)_

+_Danny belches._

 > Why would you steal my materials if I just offered them?
+> Did you guys even hear me?
+I said I have a bunch of plastic just strewn about my room.

 **Deyner** _(07-Oct-18 03:08 PM)_

-> Plus we don't all need a mask trey is immune to pathogens
+> Plus we don't all need a mask, Garrick is immune to pathogens after all.

 **RPretribution** _(07-Oct-18 03:09 PM)_

-> trey
-> really
-> you know we're not playing as ourselves right
+_Garrick blows a raspberry._

+> You don't know that.

 **WatchfulDrake** _(07-Oct-18 03:09 PM)_

+_Hector sits by the fire and watches as Deyner heads to his workshop._

-> Okay let me know how that goes Deyner, come to me if you need chemicals
+> Okay let me know how that goes Deyner.
+Come to me if you need any chemicals.

 **Deyner** _(07-Oct-18 03:09 PM)_

+_Deyner mumbles loudly as he gets to the worktable._

-> And my frost blood makes any pathogens that enter my body grow slowly
+> And my frost blood makes any pathogens that enter my body grow slowly...

 **PlasmaPerson** _(07-Oct-18 03:09 PM)_

+_Chomsky scoffs._

-> so you'll still die, just more slowly.
+> So you'll still die, just more slowly.
+Great.

 **WatchfulDrake** _(07-Oct-18 03:10 PM)_

+_Hector takes out his knockout dart and admires the vial inside of its translucent casing._

-> It's not exactly a pathogen, not this dart at least
+> It's not exactly a pathogen, not this dart at least...

 **RPretribution** _(07-Oct-18 03:10 PM)_

+_Garrick notices Seth digging in his pockets and he quickly flies away from him.
+He puts his hands on his hips._

-> hands emmett a snapkin
+> Hey, hands off!

 **Bagelwrecker** _(07-Oct-18 03:10 PM)_

+_Before Garrick got away, Seth was able to grab a napkin from the ghost's pockets._

-> Gives Emmett a napkin from within Garrick's ass
+> Here Emmett.
+Garrick's ass napkin.
+Nice and warm.

+_Seth hands over the napkin to Emmett._

 **Zander** _(07-Oct-18 03:10 PM)_

-> Uhm.
+_Emmett grabs the napkin and uses it to hold his cooked morsel._

-> Okay then.
+> Uhm, Okay then.
+> Thanks.

+_Emmett picks at the morsel with his teeth, taking small bites at a time._

 **WatchfulDrake** _(07-Oct-18 03:10 PM)_

-> hands deyner a high capacity dart of the gas
+_Hector tosses Deyner the dart._

-> Just don't break this, that would be bad
+> Just don't break this, that would be bad.

 **Deyner** _(07-Oct-18 03:10 PM)_

+_Deyner stumbles forward and manages to catch the dart._

-> Not necessarily if we get out in enough time we can make up a cure
+> Not necessarily.
+If we get out in enough time we can make up a cure.

 **Zander** _(07-Oct-18 03:10 PM)_

 > Hey.
 All of you.

-_Emmett snaps in quick succession towards his crewmates._
+_He snaps in quick succession towards his crewmates, a half-eaten morsel still in his grasp._

 > We need money.